Sithmi-Shehara/Traffic-and-Accident-Detection-System/README.md

 - Backend API integration
 - Authentication and authorization
-- Real-time updates
+- Real-time updates enhancements
-- File upload functionality
-- Email notifications
-- Advanced filtering and search
 - Analytics and reporting
+- Model Traing for the future predictions

 ## License